 If you intend to pay your fees in full payment will be due at enrolment, payment can be made by cash, cheque, debit card or credit card.

 Payment may also be made by direct debit - usually by 4 instalments.
 The first payment (25%) will be due at enrolment and further payment dates agreed at this point.

 If you are being sponsored by your employer, fees can be invoiced to your employer directly, provided you produce a letter at enrolment confirming the arrangement.
 Employer sponsored student fees must be paid within 14 days of receipt of invoice and if the fee is not received the student becomes liable for the fee.

 If you request the opportunity to take a break from your studies and this is agreed you will remain on the same fee package that you signed up to at the start of your course.
 If however you chose to withdraw and then reapply to return to the same or different course you would the subject to the tuition fee in place at that time.

-In the academic year of 2015/16 intermitting fees for Staffordshire and BTEC students will be due as follows:
+Intermitting fees for Staffordshire and BTEC students would be due as follows:

 The full Fee Policy is available in our Policies and Procedures section.